 Loading data into tables is one of the most common tasks you'll perform in Snowflake.
 To insert data into a table, you can use the Snowflake INSERT INTO command, which gives you the power to insert one or more rows of data into a table simply by specifying the target table, column values, and source of the data.
 It also allows you to update existing table data by adding additional rows.
 If needed, you can even replace or overwrite existing table rows entirely with new data.

-In this article, we will cover everything you need to know about using the Snowflake INSERT INTO command, including syntax, practical examples, use cases, performance considerations—and so much more!!
+In this article, we will cover everything you need to know about using the Snowflake INSERT INTO command, including syntax, practical examples, use cases, and performance considerations—and so much more!!

 How Do You Use the Insert Command in a Snowflake?